If you enjoy www.victorianlondon.org why not ...

 one should know how to make a will for oneself.

-is going to make a will he must carefully get rid of the idea that any form is
+make a will he must carefully get rid of the idea that any form is possible.
+Let

-at making himself intelligible.
-Many persons have frustrated their own
+intelligible.
+Many persons have frustrated their own intentions by introducing

 1. The testator must be of sound mind, and not less than